donavanbecker/homebridge-resideo/README.md

 A [Honeywell Home](https://honeywellhome.com) plugin for [Homebridge](https://homebridge.io/).

 At present,
 tested only on the Honeywell [T9 Smart Thermostat](https://t9.honeywellhome.com/).
-(Fun question: why are Lyric thermostats identified as `"TCC-`" and T-Series thermostats identified as `"LCC-`"?)
+I assume it will work on t5/t6 Thermostats also.

 # Installation
 Run these commands: